agg23/fpga-tamagotchi/docs/tools.md

 * Background: 16 bit RGB565
 * Sprites: 8 bit alphas

 This tool converts PNGs to either of those, using the input image dimentions.
+Expected dimensions are 360x360 for the background, and 400x50 for the spritesheet.

 To convert a background: